h1alexbel/learner/aws/iam/README.md

 While, **you are responsible for managing Users, Groups, Roles, Policies management, and monitoring**.
 Also, MFA enabling, key rotation, usage of IAM tools for applying appropriate permissions, analyze access patterns and review permissions.

+### AWS Limits and Quotas

+API Rate Limits:
+some services have a limit on the number of calls they can receive.
+For dealing with Intermittent Errors: implement **Exponential Backoff**.
+Use a case: `ThrottlingException`, `5xx` server errors.
+**Retry mechanism already included in AWS SDK API calls**.
+Must implement yourself if using the AWS API as-is or in specific cases.
+For dealing with Consistent Errors: request an API throttling limit increase.

+Service Quotas (Service Limits): e.g. running on-demand standard instances: 1152 CPUs.
+**You can request a service limit increase by opening a ticket**.
+You can request a service quota increase by using the **Service Quotas API**.

 ### IAM Summary